rob-d3v/ania-creators/README.md

 ## Features

 ### Creation & Animation
-- **Visual Frame Studio** — Organize idle and talk frame sequences with full control over order and timing
+- **Visual Frame Studio** — Organize idle, talk, and action frame sequences with full control over order and timing
+- **Action Definition** — Define as many custom actions as you want at import time, each with a unique name
 - **Adjustable Transitions** — Fine-tune timing between idle and talk states
 - **Save & Resume** — Save your creation progress and pick up exactly where you left off

 ### Testing
 - **Live Microphone Test** — Speak and see the avatar react in real-time inside the app
 - **TTS Test** — Enter text and preview Text-to-Speech output synced to the avatar animation
+- **Action Test** — Trigger any defined action and preview it directly inside the app
 - **GIF Export** — Generate animated GIFs directly from your avatar sequences

 ### Output & Publishing